 Because of the 24-hour news cycle and social media, people are tuned in to politics now more than ever before.
-As a result, more conversations about politics are happening more than in years past.
+As a result, more conversations about politics are happening more even than in years past.

 Those conversations are taking place in many different places, from the gas station to the grocery store, church, school, and everywhere in between – including the workplace.